Plazas and Pumpkin Soup in Cusco

 Plaza de Armas by night, Cusco

-3 thoughts on “Plazas, Pumpkin Soup and Poverty in Cusco
+3 thoughts on “Plazas and Pumpkin Soup in Cusco

 1. I’m Peruvian, and I don’t see an immediate remedy to the poverty problem in the Andean regions of the country.
 I feel that Peru is 2 countries one rooted permanently in the past and one that is going forward.
 The Andean culture is entrenched in doing everything the old fashion way, many don’t feel they should be part of the modern state of Peru.
 Can you believe it? in 2011 still longing for the Inca.
 The only hope is to have its young men migrate to the larger cities and have these little towns with no infrastructure to slowly disappear into history like the american towns of the great plains.